transcendental-experiences/bevy-convars/README.md

 # PREPUBLISH!
 This ain't ready quite yet, but it will be soon!
 Need to migrate/rewrite/cleanup more bits of code from the monorepo and finish some unfinished functionality.
-Bevy is currently **vendored** for this package due to needing an unmerged PR to function.
-Hoping to be able to publish this in time for 0.16.
+Bevy is currently pinned to a git commit until 0.16 or a new rc releases.

 # Bevy Convars
 This is a crate that provides an implementation of Convars (console variables or config variables depending on who you ask), provided as bevy resources, with support for serialization, change detection, and the works.